Companies that use Dashlane

 All password management Dashlane

-Dashlane We detected 4,415 customers using Dashlane and 7 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (8%) and the most common company size is 11-50 employees (31%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Dashlane We detected 4,481 companies using Dashlane and 46 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (8%) and the most common company size is 11-50 employees (30%).
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks Dashlane Business users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login